 Every humanist funeral is unique and created to mark the life of the person who has died.
-Although there is no set structure, most humanist funerals will follow a similar order to a traditional religious funeral, with non-religious readings and music instead of religious readings and hymns.
+Although there is no set structure, most humanist funerals will follow a similar order of service to a traditional religious funeral, with non-religious or humanist readings and music instead of religious prayers and hymns.

 We’ve outlined an example of how a humanist funeral service might be organised, but you do not need to include any or all of these elements:

 - Words of welcome from the celebrant or person leading the service.
 This may include thoughts on life and death from a non-religious perspective

 - A tribute to the deceased – much like a eulogy, a tribute will be read by the celebrant, a family member or friend which outlines their personality and the life they led